 The recommended dosage of Neulasta is a single subcutaneous injection of 6 mg administered once per chemotherapy cycle.
 For dosing in pediatric patients weighing less than 45 kg, refer to Table 1.
 Do not administer Neulasta between 14 days before and 24 hours after administration of cytotoxic chemotherapy.

-Neulasta is administered subcutaneously via a single prefilled syringe for manual use or for use with the On-body Injector for Neulasta which is co-packaged with a single-dose prefilled syringe.
+Neulasta is administered subcutaneously via a single-dose prefilled syringe for manual use or for use with the on-body injector (OBI) for Neulasta, which is co-packaged with a single-dose prefilled syringe.
 Use of the OBI for Neulasta is not recommended for patients with Hematopoietic Subsyndrome of Acute Radiation Syndrome.
 Use of the OBI for Neulasta has not been studied in pediatric patients.

-For manual use or On-body Injector for Neulasta use, visually inspect parenteral drug products (prefilled syringe) for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Do not administer Neulasta if discoloration or particulates are observed.

 The needle cap on the prefilled syringes contains dry natural rubber (derived from latex); persons with latex allergies should not administer these products.

 The Neulasta prefilled syringe is not designed to allow for direct administration of doses less than 0.6 mL (6 mg).
 The syringe does not bear graduation marks, which are necessary to accurately measure doses of Neulasta less than 0.6 mL (6 mg) for direct administration to patients.
 Thus, the direct administration to patients requiring dosing of less than 0.6 mL (6 mg) is not recommended due to the potential for dosing errors.
 Refer to Table 1.

 |21 - 30 kg

 Special Healthcare Provider Instructions for the On-body Injector for Neulasta